RiteshPatel00/Food-Librarian/README.md

 We do this within the class since we use multiple card elements and changing the

 styling of this through an external css source would mean giving each card it's own name and this method of changing the Bootstrap component directly is much easier.

+## Unrated restaurants

+Note that when user submits a restaurant, the intial rating is zero until users add reviews to the specific restaurant To view unrated restaurants, clicking the  `View All Restaurants` button from the search bar will show all the restaurants including the unrated ones

+## Protection

+For SQL injection prevention, all of our database queries were done using PDO parameterized queries when connecting to the database in our `connect.php` file